John Sebastian: Original U.S. singles

-Original Studio and Live Albums

-Selected Reissues, Compilations, and Archival Live Albums
+Selected reissues, compilations, and archival live albums

 Much of Sebastian's material, especially his 1970s Reprise albums and the 1996 King Biscuit Flower Hour live recording, has been reissued and/or repackaged many times; therefore, this table is selective.
 Sebastian has also released various formats and packages of long-playing instructional materials for Homespun Tapes, which are not included in this table.

 Contributions to "various artists" albums

-This table lists songs written or performed by Sebastian that were originally released on — and in many cases, are only available on — compilations or collaborations of various artists, including but not limited to soundtrack albums.
+This table lists songs written or performed by Sebastian that were originally released on — and in many cases, are only available on — compilations or collaborations with various artists, including but not limited to soundtrack albums.
 Contributions as a guest on albums released under the name of a specific artist or group are not included.